Rings Around the World: Origins and recording

 Rhys wrote many of the tracks on the album on acoustic guitar and piano and brought them to the band either as fully formed songs or as ideas which the group would then jam out.
 Ciaran wrote the songs "[A] Touch Sensitive" and "Miniature" and the intro and outro of "Run!
 Christian, Run!".
 A jam between Cian and guitarist Huw Bunford resulted in Rings Around the World's opening track "Alternate Route to Vulcan Street".
 The pair looped a sample of drummer Dafydd Ieuan playing the bass drum and snare and recorded themselves playing along on piano and guitar into a sampler.
 They then "chopped the playing up a bit" and filtered the drums and guitar to "give them more movement".
 Finally Rhys wrote lyrics and a string arrangement was added by Sean O'Hagan.
-Cian also contributed the second part of the song "No Sympathy", sampling the "mellow acoustic guitars" from the first half to create a techno "climactic ending".
+Cian also contributed to the second part of the song "No Sympathy", sampling the "mellow acoustic guitars" from the first half to create a techno "climactic ending".

 Sessions for Rings Around the World saw the band concentrating on arrangements, particularly their vocal harmonies.
 On previous albums individual members of the group would "keep singing until [they] came up with harmonies that worked" but, encouraged by co-producer Chris Shaw, for Rings... the band took the time to work out harmonies in advance.
 The group used piano, keyboards or "whatever was available" to give themselves a starting note before the five band members and staff at the recording studio began trying ideas out.
 Occasionally Auto-Tune was used to "re-pitch existing lines to see if different versions of them would counterpoint correctly", with the band then learning the new vocal lines and recording them as they did not want to use Auto-Tune on the finished album.